pran-7-5/eco_style/README.md

 ```
 Stop constructing new roads, bridges, new ports, alternate(EVTOLS) are coming is few years

-Banning of formula 1, formula-e is there
+Banning of formula 1, motogp. (formula-e is there)

 Banning of older vehicles.